GoogleCloudPlatform/devrel-services/samplr/README.md

 ```

 This will bring up a TUI which displays statistics over your running containers.
-For samplr, the most interesting (and important) is the RAM and memory usage.
+For `samplr`, the most interesting (and important) is the RAM and memory usage.

 This is best run in a seperate window or `tmux` session.